 Santa Clarita, CA 91355

-Beginning the Fall semester of the first year, students are required to complete a minimum of 16 hours of field placement internship per week.
-Field placement days and times are determined by the CSUN MSW Field Education Department, based on agency needs, student schedules and employer approval.
-If offered admission to the CSUN MSW Program, students are required to successfully complete a field internship interview on campus.
-All applicants are advised to review the Field Education Manual and Student Manual for the policies governing the field internship and academic program prior to applying to the CSUN MSW Program.
+Beginning the Fall semester of the first year, students are required to complete a minimum of 16 hours of practicum placement internship per week.
+Practicum placement days and times are determined by the CSUN MSW Practicum Education Department, based on agency needs, student schedules and employer approval.
+If offered admission to the CSUN MSW Program, students are required to successfully complete a practicum internship interview on campus.
+All applicants are advised to review the Practicum Education Manual and Student Manual for the policies governing the practicum internship and academic program prior to applying to the CSUN MSW Program.

-The Department of Social Work received national initial accreditation from the Council on Social Work Education (CSWE) from 2004-2005 to 2012.
-This accreditation has been reaffirmed by the CSWE Commission on Accreditation (COA) for eight years, ending February 2020.
+The CSUN Department of Social Work received national initial accreditation from the Council on Social Work Education (CSWE) in 2004.
+The Department was re-accredited in 2012 and 2020.
+Accreditation has been reaffirmed by the CSWE Commission on Accreditation (COA) through the year of 2028, at which time the Department will seek reaccreditation.
+Reaccreditation is required every 8 years.

 Admission Overview for Online & Off-campus Programs